gobridge/gdn/events/002-gcpgo-event/template.md

 Speaker: Steve Coffman, Senior Backend Engineer at Khan Academy

-Talk 6: Implementing and Deploying a Cloud Function in Go.
+Talk 6: Implementing and Deploying a Cloud Function in Go

-DESCRIPTION - In my presentation, I will walk through the process of writing and deploying a cloud function in Go.
-I will talk through the authentication options and the deployment parameters, as well as a couple of real-life use cases for cloud functions that my team has worked with.
+In this presentation, Misha will walk through the process of writing and deploying a cloud function in Go.
+He will talk through the authentication options and the deployment parameters, as well as a couple of real-life use cases for cloud functions that his team has worked with.

 Speaker: Misha Avrekh, Software Engineer, The New York Times